tmunzer/mist_terraform_provider/terraform-provider-mist/docs/resources/site_wlan.md

 Optional:

-- `default_psk` (String) default PSK to use if cloud WLC is not available, 8-63 characters
+- `default_psk` (String, Sensitive) default PSK to use if cloud WLC is not available, 8-63 characters
 - `default_vlan_id` (Number)
 - `enabled` (Boolean)
 - `force_lookup` (Boolean) when 11r is enabled, we'll try to use the cached PMK, this can be disabled